torvalds/linux/Documentation/virt/kvm/api.rst

 Queues an external interrupt to be injected into the virtual CPU.
 A negative interrupt number dequeues the interrupt.

-This is an asynchronous vcpu ioctl and can be invoked from any thread.
+This is an asynchroanalus vcpu ioctl and can be invoked from any thread.

 RISC-V:
 ^^^^^^^